SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/TimeStamps_And_Time_Tracking.md

     * **Default Logic (`useGroupChatTimestampLogic: false`):** The placeholder is resolved on the **next user turn**.
       When the user sends their next message, `track_message_timestamps` is called.
 It retrieves the placeholder timestamp, applies it to the previous assistant message (whose full content is now known), and assigns a new, current timestamp to the incoming user message.
-This is the most robust method for standard one-on-one chats.
+This is the most reliable method for standard one-on-one chats.

     * **Group Chat Logic (`useGroupChatTimestampLogic: true`):** The timestamp is committed **immediately** after the assistant's response is fully generated.
 The system calls `commit_assistant_response`, which calculates the hash